 Fort Worth History

 When the Republic of Texas was established, Texans protected their land by building military forts throughout the state.
-In 1840, the settlement where Fort Worth is today was established.
+The settlement that became modern day Fort Worth was established in 1840.
 Originally just a stop along the cattle trail, the city’s economy transitioned into a strong meat packing center around 1900, and then benefited from the oil boom around 1917.
 These major industries grew the town so rapidly it has been ranked as one of the nation’s fastest growing cities.
 Today, the population is over 600,000.

 Fort Worth Weather